North Carolina contractor license requirements

 Workers’ Compensation insurance

-Workers’ compensation insurance provides important protections for your business if workplace injuries occur.
-This coverage helps pay for medical expenses, lost wages and other benefits if an employee gets hurt on the job.
+Workers’ compensation insurance can provide important protection for your business if workplace injuries or illness occur.
+This coverage can help pay for medical expenses, lost wages and other benefits if an employee gets hurt on the job.

 In North Carolina, all businesses with three or more employees must have workers’ compensation insurance or qualify as self-insured employers.